Shopware Nexus

 • Slack Notifications: Send notifications to Slack.

-Logic and Data Processing
+Logic and data processing

 • Data Transformation: Map and filter data within your workflows.